Virginia lawmakers vote to legalize marijuana in 2024 - WTMJ

 RICHMOND, Va.
 (AP) — Virginia lawmakers gave final approval Saturday to a bill that will legalize marijuana for adult recreational use, but not until 2024, when retail sales of the drug would also begin.

-But talks between Democrats in the House and Senate grew tense in recent days as the two chambers wrangled over significant differences between their versions of the legislation.
+Northam’s spokeswoman, Alena Yarmosky, said the governor “looks forward to continuing to improve this legislation.”

-Negotiations continued into Saturday when, late in the afternoon, details of a compromise agreement were made publicly available.
+“There’s still a lot of work ahead, but this bill will help to reinvest in our communities and reduce inequities in our criminal justice system,” she said.

-Under the legislation that passed, possession of up to an ounce (28.3 grams) of marijuana will become legal beginning Jan.
+Under the legislation, possession of up to an ounce (28.3 grams) of marijuana will become legal beginning Jan.
 1, 2024, at the same time sales will begin and regulations will go into effect to control the marijuana marketplace in Virginia.

-Under a provision Senate Democrats insisted on, the legislation will include a reenactment clause that will require a second vote from the General Assembly, but only on the regulatory framework and criminal penalties for several offenses, including underage use and public consumption of marijuana.
+Under a provision Senate Democrats insisted on, the legislation will include a reenactment clause that will require a second vote from the General Assembly next year, but only on the regulatory framework and criminal penalties for several offenses, including underage use and public consumption of marijuana.
 A second vote will not be required on legalization.

 The Senate had sought to legalize simple possession this year to immediately end punishments for people with small amounts of marijuana, but House Democrats argued that legalization without a legal market for marijuana could promote the growth of the black market.